Unstructured-IO/UNS-MCP/README.md

 - Recursively traverses each link to discover all subpages
 - Gathers content from every visited page, handling JavaScript rendering and rate limits
 - Jobs can be cancelled with `cancel_crawlhtml_job` if needed
+- Use this if you require all the info extracted into raw HTML, Unstructured's workflow cleans it up really well  :smile:

 **LLM Text Generation:**
 - After crawling, extracts clean, meaningful text content from the crawled pages